Port Repair and Operation (Joint Port Opening)

 Investing in an amount of larger modular pontoons, spud legs and connecting ramps would provide a significant uplift to operations throughput for RORO vessels in ports without existing RORO facilities.

-Already in service are JCB Telehandlers, various fork lift trucks, DROP/EPLS trucks, Kalmar Rough Terrain Container Handlers, cranes and other mobile plant that could easily be used for moving pallets and containers around a port.
+Already in service are JCB Telehandlers, various forklift trucks, DROP/EPLS trucks, Kalmar Rough Terrain Container Handlers, cranes and other mobile plant that could easily be used for moving pallets and containers around a port.

-Where the in service equipment is less suited is to offloading ships, especially the larger container and general cargo ships.
+Where the in-service equipment is less suited is to offloading ships, especially the larger container and general cargo ships.
 Some of these ships have their own cranes to lift cargo from their holds and onto the quayside or awaiting vehicles.
-Most civilian container ships, even the smaller feeder ships, do not have their own cranes and this therefore, leaves a potential capability gap should neither the ship nor port have offloading equipment in good working order.
+Most civilian container ships, even the smaller feeder ships, do not have their own cranes and this, therefore, leaves a potential capability gap should neither the ship nor port have offloading equipment in good working order.

-Fixed cranes are generally less complex but in order to access the full width or length of a ships hold they need long reach and if the crane is going to be used in the construction of the shore linking causeway (as I intend to propose) before being used to offload ships mobility is a key requirement
+Fixed cranes are generally less complex but in order to access the full width or length of a ship hold they need long reach and if the crane is going to be used in the construction of the shore linking causeway (as I intend to propose) before being used to offload ships mobility is a key requirement

 Any crane must be able to span the full width of expected ship types but in this scenario, heavy lift capacity is not needed.
 If it is accepted that heavy vehicles will drive off a RORO ship the most common item is in the region of 40 tonnes and usually it would be much less.

-When selecting cranes there are many trade-offs and specification touch points so I am going to show three examples, one from each category.
-It must be said however, that these are products available from a number of manufacturers so readily available.
+When selecting cranes there are many trade-offs and specification touchpoints so I am going to show three examples, one from each category.
+It must be said, however, that these are products available from a number of manufacturers so readily available.

 Lattice or telescopic boom crawler cranes are common in the heavy lift and construction sector, they combine a large tracked chassis with an equally large counterweight and long boom.
 A typical example is the Link Belt TCC-750, with a tracked carriage it can traverse difficult terrain and the 4 part boom with lattice extension allows it to lift out to a maximum reach of over 50m.

 Other crawler cranes use multi-section lattice booms rather than telescoping types.
-This is a general purpose heavy lift crane and more transportable than might be imagined because they are designed for frequent road carriage to and from work sites.
+This is a general-purpose heavy lift crane and more transportable than might be imagined because they are designed for frequent road carriage to and from work sites.

 The mobile harbour crane is a more specialised design than the crawler crane that whilst not as deployable has a number of design features that allow it to access the top container stack on container vessels or the bottom of bulk carrier holds.
-Automatic spreader assemblies allow the rapid attachment and lifting of ISO containers so containerised cargo offload rates are potentially much higher that with general purpose crawler cranes.
-At the lower end of the size scale is the Liebherr LHM 180.
-At 20m outreach it can lift containers weighing between 25-32 tonnes depending on whether a semi or fully automatic spreader is used.
-With a turnover of up to 35 cycles per hour, total throughput for an 18 hour operating window would be in excess of 630 containers or over 15,000 tonnes if those containers contained 25 tonnes of material.
+Automatic spreader assemblies allow the rapid attachment and lifting of ISO containers so containerised cargo offload rates are potentially much higher than with general-purpose crawler cranes.
+At the lower end of the size, scale is the Liebherr LHM 180.
+At 20m outreach, it can lift containers weighing between 25-32 tonnes depending on whether a semi or fully automatic spreader is used.
+With a turnover of up to 35 cycles per hour, total throughput for an 18-hour operating window would be in excess of 630 containers or over 15,000 tonnes if those containers contained 25 tonnes of material.
 Actual throughput would of course be lower depending upon many factors such as truck capacity, operator skill, light availability, weather conditions, operator rest periods and ship configuration etc., but this is still an impressive piece of equipment, even at half the theoretical throughput.
 Move up the model list and the larger LHM 280 can still do the same number of cycles but from much larger container vessels (between Handymax and Panamax) and two 20ft containers (TEU) at a time, in effect, doubling the maximum throughput.

 The major problem with these large mobile harbour cranes is their deployability, they need a reasonably heavy lift crane to offload onto the quayside and assembly time is not short.